nasa-fornax/fornax-images/introduction.md

 ---
 # Latest Changes

+## 25.0821
+- Update fornax-labextension to get the updated links.

 ## 25.0714
 - Fix notebook scrolling jumps (caused by jupyterlab-myst) by setting a default windowing mode in the notebook app.
 - Change location of installed software to allow for portability.
 Lock files are now